chmarsaws/realtime-web-analytics-workshop/module-1/README.md

 *  The first parameter is the address for the load balancer.
 Your DNS entry will be different than the example here.
 *  The second parameter is the number of requests to send before ending the script.
 In this case the script will simulate 20,000 web requests.
 *  The last parameter is the number of seconds to delay between sending requests.
 Using these values the script should generate data for over two hours.

+Note: if you get an error indicating a module is not installed such as **requests** you can install it locally using:

+`pip install requests -t .`

 </details>